Is Sodium Hydroxide Toxic? Here’s What You Should Know | Branch Basics

 Toss the Toxins With Branch Basics

-If you’re interested in sodium hydroxide-free cleaning, laundry, and personal care products, Branch Basics Premium Starter Kit, which has everything you need to clean your home, do your laundry, and wash your hands, face, and body (Foaming Wash dilution) without harmful chemicals.
+If you’re interested in sodium hydroxide-free cleaning, laundry, and personal care products, Branch Basics Premium Starter Kit, which has everything you need to clean your home, do your laundry, and wash your hands, face, and body (Foaming Wash dilution) without harmful synthetic chemicals.

 We even offer a $5.00 Trial Kit that allows you to make a full-size bottle of All-Purpose cleaner to test us out.